-By default, the Runs pane contains a row for each signal, organized by simulation runs.
+By default, the Inspect pane lists all logged signals in rows, organized by simulation run.
 You can expand or collapse any of the runs to view the signals in a run.
 For more information on signal grouping, see Customize the Simulation Data Inspector Interface.

-In the Simulation Data Inspector, you can inspect signal values at any point of the simulation using data cursors.
+In the Simulation Data Inspector, you can inspect signals using data cursors.

-On the Visualize tab, click Data Cursors to add one data cursor to the plot.
+On the Visualize tab, click the Data Cursors button to add one data cursor to the plot.

-Drag the data cursor left or right to a point of interest, or you can use the arrow keys to move the data cursor.
+Drag the data cursor left or right to a point of interest.
+You can also use the arrow keys to move the data cursor.

-dragging it.
-Click the data cursor time field and enter the time value
+cursor time field and enter the desired time value, for example

-You can use subplot layouts to group signals on different subplots.
-For example, you can group the same signal from different simulation runs, group signals with a similar range of values, or normalize a subset of your signal data.
+You can use subplot layouts to view groups of signals on different subplots.
+For example, you can group the same signal from different simulation runs or group signals that have a similar range of values.

-In the model, double-click the Pilot signal generator
+In the model, double-click the Pilot block.
+Set Wave